What are weeds?

 All of them are stashed with vitamins and nutrients.
 And of course, unlike shop-bought vitamins and some other healthy treats, they're free for you to pick!

-It's not hard to identify them.
-Most are common and easily recognisable.
+Most weeds are common and easily recognisable.
 There are photos of every one in this article so you can be sure.

 Harvest only from areas you know are free from pollutants, especially weed killer, and try to avoid those growing on busy roadsides where pollutants are airborne.
-Growing them in a patch of your own garden is the best solution, so you know for sure they're not contaminated.
+Growing them in a patch of your own garden (or in pots on a balcony – there's always a way!) is the best solution, so you know for sure they're not contaminated.

 Most are best fed fresh to your flock, so pick and process only the amount you're going to use within two or three days at most.
-Harvest when they're young and tender when easier for chickens to digest.
+Harvest young, tender plants which are easier for chickens to digest.

 And always leave some.
 Weeds provide cover for insects, and pollinators like bees use many of them to produce the tastiest honey.